Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution: Case studies

 \subsection{Feature attribution for MNIST image classification}

 In this subsection, the MNIST dataset, which is widely used for evaluating XAI methods~\cite{chen2018shapley,frye2021shapley, lundberg2017unified}, is considered to test the performance of EmSHAP.
-The MNIST dataset provides a standardized benchmark for assessing algorithm performance in tasks such as classification and pattern recognition, it consists of 70,000 grayscale images of digits (0-9), each having a size of 28x28 pixels, with 60,000 images allocated for training and 10,000 for testing.
+The MNIST dataset provides a standardized benchmark for assessing algorithm performance in tasks such as classification and pattern recognition.
+It consists of 70,000 grayscale images of digits (0-9), each having a size of 28x28 pixels, with 60,000 images allocated for training and 10,000 for testing.

-To classify the MNIST images, a simple CNN model is established, comprising two convolutional, two max-pooling layers and a fully connected output layer.
+To classify the MNIST images, a simple CNN model is established, comprising two convolutional, two max-pooling layers, and a fully connected output layer.
 The trained model achieved a classification accuracy of 97\%, indicating a good performance.
 Given that CNN is a black-box model, it is difficult to understand the importance of different pixels.
 To perform this task, EmSHAP is employed to quantify the influence of input pixels on the classification results.
 It is trained and utilized to estimate the conditional probability distributions of the test data, which are further used to estimate the Shapley value.

-In order to enhance computational efficiency, we use average pooling to reduce the 28×28 image to 14×14 image, and the number of attributing features is reduced to 196.
-Fig~\ref{fig4} shows the feature attribution results using EmSHAP and 5 competitive methods.
+In order to enhance computational efficiency, we use average pooling to reduce the 28×28 image to a 14×14 image, and the number of attributing features is reduced to 196.
+Fig~\ref{fig4} shows the feature attribution results using EmSHAP and seven competitive methods.

-As is shown in Fig~\ref{fig4}, SVARM may face challenges in terms of interpretability when applied to image classification tasks, as it yields ambiguous results.
+As is shown in Fig~\ref{fig4}, SVARM and SHAP-IQ may face challenges in terms of interpretability when applied to image classification tasks, as they yield ambiguous results.
 Similarly, FastSHAP and VAEAC also produce ambiguous reconstructions.
-On the other hand, SamplingSHAP, KernelSHAP and EmSHAP all successfully attribute the digits of 3 and 8.
-A more delicate inspection, however, shows that SamplingSHAP and KernelSHAP yielded attribution that align with the classified digits, but tend to omit finer details.
+On the other hand, SamplingSHAP, KernelSHAP, ST-SHAP, and EmSHAP all successfully attribute the digits 3 and 8.
+A more delicate inspection, however, shows that SamplingSHAP, KernelSHAP, and ST-SHAP yielded attribution that align with the classified digits, but tends to omit finer details.
 In contrast, EmSHAP exhibits finer details in feature attribution, especially for digit 3.
 The better performance is also verified by the higher SIC AUC-ADD value and lower SIC AUC-DEL value in Table~\ref{table3}.
+The robustness of different methods is also tested by adding Gaussian noise with standard deviations varying from 0.1 to 0.5, with an interval of 0.1.
+The results are shown in Appendix D, which verifies the better robustness of EmSHAP in the case of noises.